Rayan-Sarieddine/paws/README.md

 <!-- Implementation -->
 <img src="./readme/title4.svg"/>

-> Guided by the meticulously designed wireframes and mockups, we developed the Paws website and desktop application, equipping them with an array of features.
+> Guided by the meticulously designed wireframes and mockups, I developed the Paws website and desktop application, equipping them with an array of features.
 These enhancements were strategically integrated to ensure a seamless and enriched user experience, on the web, mobile and on the desktop platforms:

 ### User Pages (Web)